Log In

 Could you enlighten us how, exactly, this works in broad strokes?
 Discovery, connecting, sharing, how is it speedy when decentralized, etc.?

-by Guest on 2017/12/08 08:20:18 AM
+on 2017/12/08 08:20:18 AM

 I can answer for my point of interest: Fopnu works in a highly filtered internet without the need of a VPN, where the DHT is not usable, and many trackers blocked.